qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/frame_apps_testrunner.rst

 URI parameters
 --------------
-The following URI parameters can be used to modify the Trestrunner's behavior:
+The following URI parameters can be used to modify the Testrunner's behavior:

 * **testclass** Restrict the tests to be loaded.
 Takes a fully qualified class name or namespace that is a subset of the classes included in the test application, e.g. *custom.test.gui* or *custom.test.gui.PreferencesDialog*
 * **autorun** Automatically execute all selected tests as soon as the suite is loaded.
 Takes any parameter, e.g. *1*.